 This cultural resource indicator measures both the natural condition and connected length of greenways and trails to characterize the quality of the recreational experience.
 Natural condition is based on the amount of impervious surface surrounding the path.
 Connected length captures how far a person can go without leaving a dedicated path, based on common distances for walking, running, and biking.
-This indicator originates from OpenStreetMap.
+This indicator originates from OpenStreetMap data and the National Land Cover Database.